|We are an Amazon Affiliate!|

 when a client looks to find a photographer, the quality of your authority will play a big factor in them hiring you.

-If they recognize you are solving problems for other photographers or see photographers are looking to you for inspiration and knowledge, or both, you will be able to convert more clients who recognize your level of authority.
+If they recognize you are solving problems for other photographers with a photography YouTube channel; or see photographers are looking to you for inspiration and knowledge, or both, you will be able to convert more clients who recognize your level of authority.

 The stronger your authority the more clients you will get and the bigger the client brands will be.
 Businesses want to hire the best.
 If the search results show you ranking high up, they will recognize the strength of your brand matches with theirs.